Telarah railway station

-Platforms & services
+Platforms and services

 Telarah consists of a single platform.
-It is serviced by NSW TrainLink Hunter line services from Newcastle.
+It is serviced by NSW TrainLink Hunter Line services from Newcastle.
 Most services terminate at Telarah with a limited number continuing to Dungog.

 Just north of the station, the North Coast line becomes single track.
 Both lines from Maitland are signalled for bidirectional working with trains able to arrive or leave via either line.
 A disused freight yard is located south of the station.
-It is alo north of the station where the North Coast Line and the Main North Line separate.
+It is also north of the station where the North Coast Line and the Main North Line separate.